IselaJuarez-Cendejas/FinalNet/README.md

 Then, I also added a schedular that took in the optimizer variable from my last code, step_size of 20 and a gamma value of 0.1.

 All of this ended up giving me an accuracy of 90% which was not that much of an increase (2%) but still a huge improvement from the intital model.
-To further improve this in the future and for any model for that matter, I realize that a bit more randomness and normalization to the training data makes a big difference in performance as well as the optimizers used which in my case did increase the accuracy.
+To further improve this, a bit more randomness and normalization to the training data makes a big difference in performance as well as the optimizers used which in my case did increase the accuracy.